Building A Budget With Allocations - All Flexibility Levels

 Purpose

-Students identified as English Learners are entitled to receive federally mandated English as a Second Language (ESL) services.
-ESL/bilingual teachers and classroom support staff are allocated to meet the language needs of the EL students.
+Students identified as Multilingual Learners (ML) are entitled to receive federally mandated English for Speakers of Other Languages (ESOL) services.
+ESOL/bilingual teachers and classroom support staff are allocated to meet the language/linguistic needs of the ML students.
 This linguistic and academic support supplements the full scope of academic programming that all students in DCPS receive.
-The allocation of ESL Teachers and Bilingual Instructional Aides ensures all schools receive adequate resources, based on the size of the English Learner (EL) student population at their school and the language needs of the students.
+The allocation of ESOL teachers and bilingual instructional aides ensures all schools receive adequate resources, based on the size of the ML student population at their school and the language needs of the students.

-When considering the staffing allocations and additional EL SBB funding, school leaders should work collaboratively with their ESL POC and Special Education Coordinator to ensure that all dually identified students (EL students with IEPs) are scheduled to receive adequate language support.
+When considering the staffing allocations and additional ML SBB funding, school leaders should note that Bilingual Counselor positions are required positions that are “pre-budgeted” at a ratio of 1:100 from the ML student-based funding.
+School leaders should work collaboratively with their ESOL POC and Special Education Coordinator to ensure that all dually identified students (ML students with IEPs) are scheduled to receive adequate language support, particularly those in full-time programs.

 Requirements

-EL students should have access to all programming offered within the school community.
+ML students must have access to all programming offered within the school community.
 This relates to academic, related arts as well as extra-curricular opportunities.
-As ESL services are federally mandated, ESL teachers and the general education teachers should work together so that EL students have a clear academic plan that supports access to grade level content and appropriate supports for their language development throughout the day.
-EL requirements are included in the District of Columbia Municipal Regulations (DCMR).
+As ESOL services are federally mandated, ESOL teachers and the general education teachers should work together so that ML students have a clear academic plan that supports access to grade level content and appropriate supports for their language development throughout the day.
+ML requirements are included in the District of Columbia Municipal Regulations (DCMR).

 How Funds Are Allocated